Geometric approach to stable homotopy groups of spheres II; Arf-Kervaire Invariants: --structure (quaternionic-cyclic structure) on self-intersection manifold of a standardized --framed immersion

 where $JJ_{\Q,j} \subset JJ_{\Q}$ is the subjoin with coordinates $1 \le i \le j_{max}-j$, $JJ_{\QQ,j} \subset JJ_{\QQ}$ is the subjoin with the coordinates $1 \le i \le j$.

 Define $J_Z$ by the formula:

 Define $J_{\bar{Z}}$ by the formula:

-On the polyhedra $Z_{a \times \aa}$, $J_Z$ a free involution, which is denoted by $T_{\Q}$, and which is corresponded to the quadratic extension $(\ref{QZ4})$ is well-defined.
-The polyhedron $(\ref{JZ})$ is invariant with respect to the involution $T_{\Q}$, the inclusion of the factor-polyhedra is defined by
+On the polyhedron $Z_{a \times \aa}$, $J_Z$ a free involution, which is denoted by $T_{\Q}$, and which is corresponded to the quadratic extension $(\ref{QZ4})$ is well defined.
+The polyhedron $(\ref{JZ})$ is invariant with respect to the involution $T_{\Q}$, the inclusion of the factor-polyhedron is defined by